 In 2011 Emma was awarded the 2-year Nottingham Advanced Research (NAR) Fellowship at the University of Nottingham.
 The focus of this Fellowship was to apply her understanding of lone pair ions in glasses to technologically relevant arsenic based mid-infrared (mid-IR) optical glasses.
 Following the completion of the fellowship, Emma was awarded a lectureship.

-Emma is a fellow of the Society of Glass Technology, and is chair of the Basic Science and Technology Committee for that body.
-As part of this role, she organizes and is involved in judging the Oldfield award, which is open to undergraduate researchers working on glass research, and participates in the organization of the annual conference on Glass (Glass Reflections).
+Emma is a fellow of the Society of Glass Technology, and is recorder for the board of Fellows which reviews membership and prizes.
+She is also on the counicl for the society and is an active member of the Basic Science and Technology Committee for that body.
+As part of this role, she is involved in judging the Oldfield award, which is open to undergraduate researchers working on glass research, and participates in the organization of the annual conference on Glass (Glass Reflections).